-Overview of the Federal HAC Programs
+Overview of the Federal Hospital-Acquired Condition Programs

 Medicare's system for the payment of inpatient hospital services is called the inpatient prospective payment system.
-Under this system, patients are assigned to a payment category called a diagnosis-related group (DRG), which are based on a patient's primary diagnosis and the presence of other conditions.
-An average cost is calculated for each DRG relative to the average cost for all Medicare hospital stays, and these relative costs (or DRG weights) are used to calculate Medicare's payment to the hospital; patients with more co-morbidities or complications generally are categorized into higher-paying DRGs.
-Historically, Medicare payments under this system were based solely on the DRG weights and the volume of services.
-However, beginning in Federal Fiscal Year 2009 (FFY 2009), with the advent of the DRA HAC Program, patients were no longer assigned to higher-paying DRGs if certain conditions were not present on the patient's admission, or, in other words, if the condition was acquired in the hospital and could have reasonably been prevented through the application of evidence-based guidelines.
+Under this system, patients are assigned to a payment category called a Diagnosis Related Group (DRG), which are based on a patient's primary diagnosis and the presence of other conditions.
+An average cost is calculated for each Diagnosis Related Group relative to the average cost for all Medicare hospital stays, and these relative costs (or Diagnosis Related Group weights) are used to calculate Medicare's payment to the hospital; patients with more co-morbidities or complications generally are categorized into higher-paying Diagnosis Related Groups.
+Historically, Medicare payments under this system were based solely on the Diagnosis Related Group weights and the volume of services.
+However, beginning in Federal Fiscal Year 2009 (FFY 2009), with the advent of the Federal Deficit Reduction Act Hospital-Acquired Condition Program, patients were no longer assigned to higher-paying Diagnosis Related Groups if certain conditions were not present on the patient's admission, or, in other words, if the condition was acquired in the hospital and could have reasonably been prevented through the application of evidence-based guidelines.

-CMS expanded the use of HACs in payment adjustments in FFY 2015 with a new program, entitled the Hospital-Acquired Condition Reduction Program (HACRP), under authority of the Affordable Care Act.
+CMS expanded the use of hospital-acquired conditions in payment adjustments in FFY 2015 with a new program, entitled the Hospital-Acquired Condition Reduction Program, under authority of the Affordable Care Act.
 That program focused on a narrower list of complications and penalizes hospitals in the bottom quartile of performance.
-Of note, the measures used for the HACRP program are the same measures under the CMS Value Based Purchasing (VBP) and the Maryland Quality Based Reimbursement (QBR) Programs with the exception of PSI 90, as detailed in Figure 1 below.
+Of note, the measures used for the Hospital-Acquired Condition Reduction Program are the same measures under the CMS Value Based Purchasing and the Maryland Quality Based Reimbursement (QBR) Programs with the exception of Patient Safety Indicator (PSI) 90, as detailed in Figure 1 below.